 - Intravenous line

 - Crystalloid fluids

-- Nothing in mouth status (NPO)
+- Nothing by mouth status (NPO)

-- Blood examinations (all mentioned above)
+- Blood tests (mentioned above)

 - Upper endoscopy or flexible sigmoidoscopy in the gastric lavage is negative